 Your landlord and the repair people must enter your unit at reasonable times.
 You should discuss these times with your landlord.
 Your landlord cannot use the right of entry to harass you or to retaliate against you.
 Your landlord also canít use the right of entry to inspect your belongings.

 You have the right to refuse entry after receiving a 24-hour notice.
 You may refuse entry by specifically alerting the landlord of your decision, or you may attach a written notice of refusal to the front of your apartment in a secure manner.
-However, just as the landlord can’t abuse the right to issue a 24-hour notice to harass or retaliate against the tenant, the tenant can’t arbitrarily deny access to the landlord after receiving a 24-hour notice.
-Thus, if you do not let your landlord enter your home after he or she has given proper notice, the landlord can get a court order to allow reasonable access or end the rental agreement.
+However, just as the landlord may not abuse the right to issue a 24-hour notice to harass or retaliate against the tenant, the tenant may not arbitrarily deny access to the landlord after receiving a 24-hour notice.
+Thus, if you do not let your landlord enter your home after he or she has given proper notice, the landlord may get a court order to allow reasonable access or end the rental agreement.
 The landlord can also sue you for losses caused by your failure to cooperate.

-If you think your landlord has entered or towed unlawfully, you may wish to call a lawyer or a legal aid office for advice.
+If you think your landlord has entered or towed unlawfully, you may wish to call a lawyer for advice.